owasp-amass/amass/README.md

 $ amass -smart 10000 example.com
 ```

-This option can cause the enumeration to take significantly longer.
+This option can cause the enumeration to take significantly longer, similar to brute forcing.

 Add some additional domains to the search: